Cyprus International Film Festival: Description

 The International Film Festival of Cyprus has operated since 2006 as an independent non-profit organisation.
 CYIFF is the first international film festival held in Cyprus with a competition section in categories that include feature, short, animation, video art/dance/music, humanitarian, sport, and children's films, devoted exclusively to independent emerging filmmakers.
+The category “Nostimon Imar” is dedicated to expatriate directors of Greek origin.

 Awards and features

 The CYIFF Golden Aphrodite and other awards are selected by a jury committee; it also features seminars, workshops and conferences for upcoming directors.

-The festival offers the opportunity to young aspiring directors from all over the world, to present their work in front of a jury committee and to receive a form of recognition through one of the awards.
+The festival offers the opportunity to young aspiring directors from all over the world to present their work in front of a jury committee and to receive a form of recognition through one of the awards.